 With home contents cover, everything in your home is covered for any weather-related events, theft, and fire.
 But accidental damage caused by you or anyone living under your roof is not covered, unless the item is specified in ‘Items over R5,000’.

 For example, let’s say that you have a flat screen TV worth R20,000.
-You accidently knock it over and it’s smashed to smithereens.
+You accidentally knock it over and it’s smashed to smithereens.
 This loss will not be covered under your standard contents policy unless you specified the flatscreen under ‘Items over R5,000’.

 TIP: Think about specific non-portable items in your house that you would want to be covered for accidental damage and specify them under ‘Items over R5,000’.